Hospital car park barrier and payment system

 The barriers work on number plate recognition.
 Patients and visitors will need to go to a payment machine before returning to their car, and enter their vehicle registration number.
 The payment system will then ask for the appropriate charge, which can be paid by cash or by credit/debit card.

 With 1600 spaces, the multi-storey car park at Basildon University Hospital was a massive investment.
 Built in direct response to requests for improvements to parking, from local people, it cost £8 million.

-To fund this, and the continued maintenance of the other car parks at Basildon University Hospital and Orsett Hospital, charges for patients and visitors as follows.
+To fund this, and the continued maintenance of the other car parks at Basildon University Hospital, The Essex Cardiothoracic Centre and Orsett Hospital, charges for patients and visitors are:

 How do I pay for parking?

 The barriers work on number plate recognition.
 The number plate recognition system will log your vehicle registration number and raise the barrier as you enter the car park.